christhesoul/christhesoul.github.io/index.md

 Understand the problem, decide on a solution, and then execute.

 Executing is hard because you often begin with a vision of the _end_.
-What you really need a clear vision of the _start_!
+What you really need is a clear vision of the _start_!
 The ability to decide on what to do first is a skill you have to develop.

 Predict too much too soon, and you just won't move.
 You'll paralyse yourself and your team.